Predictia/AQUA-diagnostics/docs/sphinx/source/installation.rst

 Installation
 ============

-In this section we will provide a step-by-step guide to install the Python package AQUA.
+In this section we will provide a step-by-step guide to install the Python package AQUA-diagnostics.
-AQUA is developed and tested with Python 3.12 and it supports Python 3.9 or later (with the exclusions of 3.13).
+AQUA-diagnostics is developed and tested with Python 3.12 and it supports Python 3.9 or later (with the exclusions of 3.13).

 We recommend using Mamba/Conda package manager for the installation process.

 .. note ::
-    Soon AQUA will be available on the PyPI repository, so you will be able to install it with pip.
+    Soon AQUA-diagnostics will be available on the PyPI repository, so you will be able to install it with pip.
     The installation process will be updated accordingly.

 Prerequisites
 -------------

-Before installing AQUA, ensure that you have the following software installed:
+Before installing AQUA-diagnostics, ensure that you have the following software installed:

-- `Git <https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>`_: AQUA is hosted on GitHub, and you will need Git to clone the repository.
+- `Git <https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>`_: AQUA-diagnostics is hosted on GitHub, and you will need Git to clone the repository.
 - `Miniforge <https://github.com/conda-forge/miniforge>`_ : Miniforge is a package manager for conda-forge, and it is the recommended package manager for the installation process.

 .. _installation-conda: